emmanueluche/dune_imperium_uprising_4/Manual.md

 The eight different Agent icons are:

 - Emperor

-  > Letter T with semi cycle on top of it
+  > White letter T with a semicircle on top of it.

 - Spacing Guild

-  > Red infinity symbol
+  > Red infinity symbol.

 - Bene Gesserit
-  > Like a bug
+  > Purple bug-like shape.

 - Fremen
-  > Split circle in-between two semi-circles
+  > Blue sphere that contains a blue core inside.

 - Landsraad
-  > green pentagon shape
+  > Green pentagon shape.

 - City
   > Blue circle

 - Spice Trade
-  > yellow triangle
+  > Yellow triangle

 - Spy
-  > symbol of an eye
+  > Symbol of a grey eye

 This Imperial Spymaster card has two Agent icons.
 The Emperor icon allows you to send your Agent to either of the two Emperor board spaces, while the Spy icon allows you to send it to any board space connected to an observation post where you have a Spy.